cseale/SimpleGP/README.md

 #### Optimise the gradient descent local search
-- [ ] Uniformly randomly select individuals to do gradient descent
+- [x] Uniformly randomly select individuals to do gradient descent
-- [ ] Top k% of nodes
+- [ ] Top k% of nodes (Implementation could be tricky because it requires another evalutaiont round)
-- [ ] When to apply graident descent (every x generations)
+- [x] When to apply graident descent (every x generations)
 - [ ] Different graident descent learning rates
 - [ ] Combinations of above
 - [ ] Iterations of gradient descent, 2 levels, lower for everyone, and then higher for top k